Skip to main content

 • “Super cute and fun little action platformer with creative level design, a nice simple gameplay loop, and some nice light-hearted humor.”

-• “Aside from hardcore completionists like myself to reach that final cutscene, the after level scenes are hilarious and varied, genuinely a really smart way to keep the gameplay loop feeling different.”
+• “Aside from hardcore completionists like myself reaching that final cutscene, the after-level scenes are hilarious and varied, genuinely a really smart way to keep the gameplay loop feeling different.”

 • “While it's no Astalon, I appreciate that it's relatively easy for someone who just wants to get to an ending, while for players like me who want a more difficult and intrinsically rewarding experience there is the crown system which really forces you to understand the later maps and varies the gameplay.”